 How Should I Organize My Genealogical Data For Travel?

 Any photos of other things you may want to show people you can take a photo of and also keep it online.
-We really love the free genealogical collaborative program called FamilySearch.
-If you are interested in FamilySearch you can read our blog on 10 Tips for Preparing A Trip to Find Your Ancestors by clicking here.
+We love the free genealogical collaborative program called FamilySearch.
+If you are interested in FamilySearch, you can read our blog on 10 Tips for Preparing A Trip to Find Your Ancestors by clicking here.
 In this blog, we have listed the reasons why we like the FamilySearch program.